fbpx

 Protect and restore ecosystem functions

-Across 2014-21, evidence from all Selected Areas demonstrates that Commonwealth environmental water has had a positive influence on protecting and restoring energy, carbon and nutrient dynamics, gross primary production and ecosystem respiration (pg. vii and see Table 5.1).
+Across 2014-21, evidence from all Selected Areas demonstrates that Commonwealth water for the environment has had a positive influence on protecting and restoring energy, carbon and nutrient dynamics, gross primary production and ecosystem respiration (pg. vii and see Table 5.1).

-For example, the delivery of Commonwealth environmental water at certain velocities has helped to maintain dissolved oxygen concentrations and help reduce the risk of hypoxic blackwater events (pg. vii and viii).
-Specifically, Commonwealth environmental water can reduce the likelihood of low dissolved oxygen concentrations by delivering water in otherwise low flow periods. (pg.
+For example, the delivery of water for the environment at certain velocities has helped to maintain dissolved oxygen concentrations and help reduce the risk of hypoxic blackwater events (pg. vii and viii).
+Specifically, water for the environment can reduce the likelihood of low dissolved oxygen concentrations by delivering water in otherwise low flow periods. (pg.
 41 and see Table 3.3).

-Even when changes in rates of gross primary production and ecosystem respiration were small, increases in water volume provided by Commonwealth environmental water increased total production and consumption of carbon in riverine food webs (pg. vii).
+Even when changes in rates of gross primary production and ecosystem respiration were small, increases in water volume provided by water for the environment increased total production and consumption of carbon in riverine food webs (pg. vii).

 Maintain water quality